-Benefit Description You Pay Accidental injury benefit High Option Standard Option We cover services to promptly repair (but not replace) a sound, natural tooth, if: damage is due to an accidental injury from trauma to the mouth from violent contact with an external object, the tooth has not been restored previously, except in a proper manner, and the tooth has not been weakened by decay, periodontal disease, or other existing dental pathology.
+Benefit Description You Pay Accidental injury benefit High Option Standard Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound, natural teeth, if: Nothing up to the benefit maximum of \$500 of covered charges per accidental injury Nothing up to the benefit maximum of \$500 of covered charges per accidental injury • damage is due to an accidental injury from trauma to the mouth from violent contact with an external object, All charges after reaching the benefit maximum of \$500 per accidental injury All charges after reaching the benefit maximum of \$500 per accidental injury • the tooth has not been restored previously, except in a proper manner, and • the tooth has not been weakened by decay, periodontal disease, or other existing dental pathology.
 Note: Services will be covered only when provided within 72 hours following the accidental injury.
-Nothing up to the benefit maximum of \$500 of covered charges per accidental injury All charges after reaching the benefit maximum of \$500 per accidental injury Nothing up to the benefit maximum of \$500 of covered charges per accidental injury All charges after reaching the benefit maximum of \$500 per accidental injury Not covered: All charges All charges • Services for conditions caused by an accidental injury occurring before your eligibility date.
+Not covered: All charges All charges • Services for conditions caused by an accidental injury occurring before your eligibility date.
+Dental benefits High Option Standard Option We have no other dental benefits.
+All charges All charges

-Dental benefits

-We have no other dental benefits.